cablehead/html-cat/README.md

 xs ./page
 ```

-go-see watches the event stream and emits topics prefixed with
+go-sse watches the event stream and emits topics prefixed with
 `sse/<event-name>` as server sent events.

 ```